AdobeDocs/experience-manager-cloud-service.en/help/headless/apis-headless-and-content-fragments.md

 ## JSON vs HTML {#json-vs-HTML}

-The content delivery format used is driven by frontend implementation - unstructured content/HTML for full-stack implementations, and structured content/JSON for headless implementations, or a combination of both in hybrid implementations.
+The content delivery format used is driven by frontend implementation.
+Unstructured content/HTML for full-stack implementations, structured content/JSON for headless implementations, or a combination of both in hybrid implementations.

+Key considerations include:

 * Definition
   * JSON (JavaScript Object Notation) - used to represent, access and process structured data.